· Last updated 2 June 2026

 Gibraltar's Best Views of Africa: Where to See Morocco, the Strait and Passing Ships

-People come to Gibraltar for the monkeys, the history, the duty-free shopping.
+People come to Gibraltar for the macaques, the history, the duty-free shopping.
 But the views across the Strait are quietly one of the most dramatic things this place offers, and most visitors do not make the effort to see them properly.
 This guide helps you fix that.

 Quick Summary

-• O'Hara's Battery at ~420m is the highest accessible point with 360-degree views
+• O'Hara's Battery at 420m is the highest accessible point with 360-degree views

 • Early morning and after rainfall give the clearest visibility